 Auburn had six true road wins for the first time since the SEC Champion Tigers in 1998-99, winning at Alabama, NIT Champion TCU, UConn, LSU, Missouri and UAB.
-As the Tigers went 3-0 vs. the Big 12 Conference with wins over Oklahoma, Texas Tech and TCU, Mustapha Heron was named to the Freshman All-SEC team, the first Tiger since 2007.
+The Tigers went 3-0 vs. the Big 12 Conference with wins over Oklahoma, Texas Tech and TCU.

 Pearl loves to play the top teams in the country.
 Auburn's non-conference strength of schedule was ranked 29 in 2015-16 and 54 in his first season compared to 262 and 303 in the two seasons prior to his arrival at Auburn.